FluffyFoxUwU/FluffyGC/docs/mods/dma.rst

    void* fh_object_map_dma(fh_object* self, size_t offset, size_t size)

 Maps a part of the object so it can be DMA accessed for the whole program's address space.
-Pointer returned is unique i.e. consecutive calls return different pointers.
+Pointer returned maybe unique i.e. consecutive calls return different pointers.
 Result of writing into DMA region may not immediately visible.
-Alignment for the pointer must follow what the descriptor say if possible
+Alignment for the pointer must follow what the descriptor says.
+Concurrent writes to same object via DMA behaviour is undefined and that mean concurrent usage of DMA pointer is undefine too as with concurrent read and write (both reference access and data access).
+Atomic operations within the mapped region is undefined as pointer returned may be different region hence the atomic may not work as intended unless ``FH_MOD_DMA_SAME_POINTER`` flag is specified

 .. tip::
    Implementations may return unique pointer for debug feature